donatj/php-dnf-solver/README.md

 function count() : int
 ```

-Returns the number of types in this DNF type - always 1 for a literal
+Always 1 for literal types

 Returns the number of types in this DNF type